cossacklabs/themis/tools/afl/README.md

  1. Create `src/${new_tool}.c` file.

+    It should be a simple C program which accepts a single command-line argument:
+    a path to the file with input data.
+    The tool reads the file,
-    It should be a simple C program which reads from standard input, exercises Themis in some way using the input data, and exits cleanly if the test passes.
+    exercises Themis in some way using the input data, and exits cleanly if the test passes.